Countly/countly-sdk-android/Documentation.md

 * `session.begin()` must be called when you want to send begin session request to the server.
 Called with first `Activity.onStart()` in auto session mode.
 * `session.update()` can be called to send a session duration update to the server along with any events, user properties and any other data types supported by Countly SDK.
+Called each `Config.sendUpdateEachSeconds` seconds in auto session mode.
 * `session.end()` must be called to mark end of session.
 All the data recorded since last `session.update()` or since `session.begin()` in case no updates have been sent yet, is sent in this request as well.
+Called with last `Activity.onStop()` in auto session mode.

 We also made some additions which would increase consistency of `Session` management.
 A developer can accidentally start multiple sessions, stop the same session multiple times.
 In such